 The driver for growth in the future will be the Home Appliances business.
-The segment results are given in the Note 36
+The segment results are given in the Note 35

-The Company has taken the task to expand its turnover by strengthening the product range, innovating & keep on bringing new products in all categories and continuing to launch new / improved products and strengthen the distribution and after sales service.
+The Company has taken the task to expand its turnover by strengthening the product range, with continued innovation.
+We will keep on bringing new products in all categories and continue to launch new / improved product and strengthen the distribution and after sales service.
 Right product mix would be the focus to improve margins.
+Company's focus is on Six product categories Fan, Juicer Mixer Grinder/Mixer Grinder, Washing Machine, Gas Stove, Water Heaters and air coolers which will contribute maximum revenue of Home Appliances Business with multifold growth.
+Moreover, these categories will open the new channels for sales and aid in network expansion in totality.